jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 ### Conclusion

 Concurrency can seem like a daunting topic.
 I certainly believed that to be the case.
 However, after understanding the basics, I think the implementation is really beautiful.
-Hopefully you guys can get something out of this tutorial!
+Hopefully, you guys can get something out of this tutorial!
 We've merely scratched the surface, and there is much more that Go has to offer us.
 I'll see you next time with more concurrency tutorials.
 Bye!

+You can also read this post on [Medium](https://medium.com/@jpoly1219/intro-to-concurrency-in-go-5cf971a9d0b5) and [Dev.to](https://dev.to/jpoly1219/intro-to-concurrency-in-go-46e4).